 Associate Professor, Voice

 A highly regarded performer in opera, oratorio, orchestral concerts, and art song, Professor Michel covers a broad spectrum of repertoire.
-He has appeared on the operatic and concert stages throughout Alabama, Florida, Virginia, Ohio, Texas, Arkansas, Mississippi, and Indiana.
-Recent engagements include Mozart's Requiem with Mercury Baroque, as well as a tour of Italy as a soloist for the Cypress Creek Chorale which included a performance for Pope Francis.
+He has appeared on operatic and concert stages throughout Alabama, Arkansas, Florida, Indiana, Mississippi, Ohio, Texas and Virginia.
+Recent engagements include Mozart's Requiem with Mercury Baroque Orchestra, as well as a tour of Italy as a soloist for the Cypress Creek Chorale which included an audience with Pope Francis.
 Other significant performances have included Haydn's The Lord Nelson Mass, The Creation, and Mendelssohn's Elijah.
 Highlights from his operatic roles include the title role in Il Barbiere di Siviglia, the Count in both Le Nozze di Figaro and The Secret Marriage, Danilo and Count Cascada in The Merry Widow, and Don Alhambra in The Gondoliers.

-Professor Michel holds a Master of Music degree in Vocal Performance from Ohio State University and a Bachelor of Music degree in Vocal Performance from Baylor University.
-Professor Michel has studied with Joyce Farewell, Stanford Olsen, Roy Delp, Jack Coldiron, Robin Rice, and Karen Peeler.
+Professor Michel has doctoral work at Florida State University, a Master of Music degree in Vocal Performance from Ohio State University and a Bachelor of Music degree in Vocal Performance from Baylor University.
+Professor Michel has studied with Barbara Clark, Joyce Farwell, Stanford Olsen, Roy Delp, Jack Coldiron, Robin Rice, and Karen Peeler.